 Detecting Brute Force Attacks with Splunk

-Brute force attacks aren’t just random password guesses, they are high-volume authentication failures that leave a clear trail in system logs.
+Brute force attacks aren't just random password guesses.
+They are high-volume authentication failures that leave a clear trail in system logs.
 In this project, I built a Splunk detection workflow to identify brute force activity, create automated alerts, and visualise the results in a dashboard.

 This was my first hands-on Splunk project, and here's how I did it step by step:

-Step 1: Ingest Authentication Logs
+1: Ingest Authentication Logs

 Before we can detect anything, Splunk needs the right data, so I ingested Linux authentication logs (linux_auth_demo) into a dedicated index called "lab".